 These results are complicated.
 It’s likely her low cortisol caused her inability to resolve her small intestine bacterial overgrowth.
 Low cortisol lowers immunity.
 It can also cause anxiety.
 Her hormone replacement was imbalanced, with too much estrogen and too little protective progesterone.
 Her poor estrogen metabolism is of great concern.

-These women demonstrate a range of Dutch hormone test results for women over 40.
+These women demonstrate the vast differences in hormonal symptoms and in Dutch test results.
 Each test result is unique.
 Each treatment or solution is also unique.

 I welcome your questions and comments below,